luk400/computer-vision-project/README.md

 run matlab preprocess_data.m
 ```

-**3.** To start training, after installing the necessary dependencies, you will also need to create the yaml file needed for training inside the projects folder (Yet-Another-EfficientDet-Pytorch/projects/cv_project.yml) and edit it appropriately, in particular, for train.py to run, you will need to include:
+**3.** To start training, after installing the necessary dependencies, you will also need to create the yaml file needed for training (for an example which is used for the coco-dataset see [here](https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch/blob/master/projects/coco.yml)) inside the projects folder (Yet-Another-EfficientDet-Pytorch/projects/cv_project.yml) and edit it appropriately, in particular, for train.py to run, you will need to include:

-for a sample check this one [here](https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch/blob/master/projects/coco.yml)
 ```
 touch Yet-Another-EfficientDet-Pytorch/projects/cv_project.yml